zekroTJA/docker-swarm-nfs/README.md

    limactl shell swarm-node-1 ip -4 -o addr show
    ```

-2. Open `http://<swarm-node-ip>:8080` in a browser.
+2. Open `http://localhost:8080` in a browser.
 Because the port is
-   published on the Swarm routing mesh, any node's IP works.
+   published on the Swarm routing mesh and Lima published exposed ports to the host, this works.
 3. Inspect the running service:

    ```sh